horenbergerb/FriendSimulator/README.md

 * *model_type* is the desired GPT2 model.
 The sizes are *gpt2*, *gpt2-medium*, *gpt2-large*, *gpt2-xl*.
 Some of these may be too big for your computer to train.
 * *model_name_or_path* should be the same as *model_type*
+* *usernames_file* is generated from the parser and contains a list of usernames in the chat
 * *output_dir* is the folder where the trained neural net will be stored.
 You will reference this folder later when using the net to simulate conversation.
 * *train_data_file* and *test_data_file* should be the files produced by *dm_parser.py*